 2. Be Patient

 Don’t worry if you aren’t progressing as quickly as you would have liked to.
 Practice makes perfect, so have patience and discuss with your instructor on how you might be able to progress faster.
 Instructors will be able to help you build confidence and improve your technique, so it won’t be long before you’re making your way down that red run.

 3. Choose the Right ResortHow to choose the best ski resort

 When deciding where to book your first ski holiday, take a look at the percentage of beginner slopes that make up each ski resort, as well as the available ski school options.
 The Three Valleys is particularly popular with first-time skiers due to its dedicated beginner areas as well as the extensive number of ski schools.

-Resorts such as Zermatt have some incredible skiing, however, the skiing is predominantly best suited to intermediate and advanced skiers, so it might be best to save this resort for a skiing holiday in the future.
+When renting a chalet in Zermatt, you can enjoy some incredible skiing in Switzerland and across into Italy.
+However, skiing here is predominantly best suited to intermediate and advanced skiers, so it might be best to save this resort for a skiing holiday in the future.